JB1991/boris/power/README.md

 5. **Deploy**:
 Abschließend wird der Container im Kubernetes-Cluster per [Helm](https://helm.sh/) deployt.
 Das Deployment findet nur statt, wenn in der Datei `package.json` die Versionsnummer inkrementiert wurde.

+# Configuration

+## Active Modules
+To enable or disable specific modules in runtime, you can add or remove module names from [config.json](src/assets/config.json).
+These values have to match [app.component.html](src/app/app.component.html).
+The config.json file can be changed in the final artifact.